YzzLiu/FracSegNet/code/Readme.md

 # FracSegNet

 FracSegNet is a specialized neural network model designed for fracture segmentation in medical imaging.
-This project builds upon and extends the nn-UNet framework, incorporating advanced features like distance map weight calculations and optimized 3D UNet architectures to enhance segmentation performance.
+This project extends the nn-UNet framework, incorporating advanced features like distance map weight calculations and optimized 3D UNet architectures to enhance segmentation performance.

 ## Table of Contents
 - [Installation](#installation)